 Dilute expression plasmids in a serum-free medium (see Table of Materials) to 6.25 ng/µL for each construct.

-Add the lipid-based transfection reagent at an appropriate lipid-to-DNA ratio and incubate according to manufacturer’s instruction.
+Add the lipid-based transfection reagent at an appropriate lipid-to-DNA ratio and incubate according to the manufacturer’s instruction.

 Add 8 µL of lipid:DNA mixture to designated wells.
 Mix the content of the plate by gentle rotation.
 This results in transfection of both expression constructs at 50 ng/well.